How Much Does Order Fulfillment Cost?

 What Factors Affect How Much Order Fulfillment Costs?

-When developing a price estimate, fulfillment providers take the following factors into consideration:
+When developing a price estimate, fulfillment providers consider the following factors:

 1. Setup